 • Personal injury;

 • Emotional injury;

 • Illness or disease;

 • Hostage situations; or

 • War or terrorism.

-The volunteer agrees to indemnify UVF against any and all liability which UVF incurs arising directly or indirectly out of, or in connection (in any way) with, the volunteer’s travel to, living in and providing services in the volunteer’s nominated country.
+The volunteer agrees to indemnify GNUVF against any and all liability which GNUVF incurs arising directly or indirectly out of, or in connection (in any way) with, the volunteer’s travel to, living in and providing services in the volunteer’s nominated country.